Skip to main content

 San Diego Humane Society

-Barking: What's the Fuss About?
+Behavior Challenges: Barking - What's the Fuss About?

 Your dog barks to communicate, and there are a variety of reasons why.
 Social barking, territorial barking, attention-seeking barking, warning barking and request barking are all examples of barking that are generally short bursts, and are specific to a certain event/occurrence.
 These specific types of barking usually stop once your dog’s needs are addressed.
-Prolong barking or excessive barking generally occurs when a dog’s reasons for barking are not addressed.
+Prolonged or excessive barking generally occurs when a dog’s reasons for barking are not addressed.
 They may be experiencing a psychological issue requiring a visit to the vet, or they may have a medical condition such as hearing loss, loss of sight or limited mobility.

 How we react to our dogs when they bark can also encourage or discourage the barking behavior.
 It’s important to understand what our dogs are trying to tell us when they bark — and to know what reinforcements we can give to promote positive behavior.